 How to fix a swinging door: Dennis Thompson of Thompson Construction

 If a door in your home tends to swing open or closed, you might be surprised to learn that a simple adjustment can make a huge difference.
 First, remove a pin from one of the door’s hinges.
 Place it on a hard surface and hit it with a hammer to give it a slight bend in the middle.
 When you return the pin to its hinge, its bent angle should create enough resistance to keep the door from swinging.
 Be aware that you may have to repeat this step with two or even all three pins to completely resolve the problem.

-How to properly clean a window: Joe Velasquez of Crystal Clear Window Cleaning, LLC
+How to clean a window: Eric Kennedy of Smart Window Cleaning

 How to remove a recurrent carpet spot: Scott Sunkel of Start Fresh Restoration & Carpet Connoisseurs